tiago-terra/ecs-aws-deployments-demo/README.md

 # Kubernetes

 For the purposes of testing the deployments, an EKS cluster is setup.
 Alongside, a node group is created.
-Testing the cluster is possible from the CLI
+Testing the cluster is possible from the CLI.
+To configure kubectl connection to cluster:
+`aws eks update-kubeconfig --cluster-name $EKS_CLUSTER_NAME`